Asisat Oshoala: Al Hilal

-On 2 September 2025, Oshoala signed for Saudi Women's Premier League club Al Hilal.
+On 2 September 2025, Oshoala signed for the Saudi Women's Premier League club Al Hilal.
+She scored in her first match with the club against Al Qadasiah.
+During the 2025 Saudi Women's Premier Challenge Cup – Winter edition, she scored a hat-trick in the quarter-final and another in the semi-final.
+Al Hilal progressed to the final, where they were defeated by Al-Nassr.
+At the 2025–26 Saudi Women's Cup, Oshoala again scored a hat-trick in the semi-final, and Al Hilal again lost to Al-Nassr in the final.
+She finished the season with 24 goals and 6 assists.

 International career

-Oshoala's club coach Edwin Okon was serving as the national team interim manager when he gave her a debut senior cap in a friendly defeat by world champions Japan in September 2013.
+In September 2013, Oshoala's club coach Edwin Okon was serving as the Nigeria national team interim manager.
+He called her up to the senior national team for a friendly against world champions Japan.
 Oshoala was named as the best player at the 2014 FIFA U-20 Women's World Cup and was the top goalscorer at the tournament with seven goals.
-She was also named best player and second top goalscorer with the Super Falcons team who won the 2014 African Women's Championship.
-She also won the BBC Women's Footballer of the Year 2015.
+She was named the best player and the second top goalscorer with the national squad that won the 2014 African Women's Championship.
 In September 2014, Oshoala was made a Member of the Order of the Niger by President of Nigeria Goodluck Jonathan.
+Oshoala won the BBC Women's Footballer of the Year award in 2015.